 - Specialist Assigned for Compliance Verification Activities – If the assessment is that the disclosure is suitable for compliance verification activities, it shall be assigned to a specialist.
 The specialist will be provided with the edited version of the tipster’s original disclosure only.
 After the specialist has completed compliance verification activities and any enforcement activities the Tipster will be notified via the reporting system.

 Notwithstanding a breach of this section, the CER has no authority to compel a regulated company to rehire a person that the regulated company has terminated.
-In the event that a tipster makes an allegation of a reprisal to the CER, the matter will be recorded and assessed – with possible actions taken by the CER.

 Glossary of Terms